Out of Tears

 "Out of Tears" is a song by English rock band the Rolling Stones, featured on their twentieth studio album, Voodoo Lounge (1994).
-It was released as the album's third single in November 1994, by Virgin Records.
+It was released as the album's second single in the US in September 1994 and as the third single in UK in November 1994.
 The song was written by Jagger/Richards and produced by Don Was and The Glimmer Twins.
 It was moderately successful, reaching the top 40 in several countries, including Canada, where it peaked at No. 3 on the RPM 100 Hit Tracks chart for six consecutive weeks.
+The accompanying music video was directed by Jake Scott and filmed in Chicago.

 Description and history

 The song was recorded in 1993 and 1994 at Ronnie Wood's Ireland home, Windmill Lane Recording Studios, in Dublin and A&M Recording Studios in Los Angeles.
 The song features Mick Jagger on lead vocals and acoustic guitar, Wood and Keith Richards on electric guitars, Wood performs the guitar solo, Charlie Watts on drums, Darryl Jones on bass, Chuck Leavell on piano, Benmont Tench on organ, and percussion by Lenny Castro.

 The song is credited to Jagger and Richards, but is largely the work of Jagger.
 According to Jagger: "I used to say, 'Now we're writing songs.
 I'm gonna sit at my desk.'
 'Out of Tears' was a little bit like that, where I'm sitting at the piano in Ronnie [Wood]'s studio going 'Da da ding, da da ding.'
 Then you go and listen to it, and it's got this really good mood because it's you on your own.
 No one else is there, and you're creating the mood.
 There's a very sad mood to that song.
 The Stones are mainly a guitar band, but I think with a ballad sometimes it's nice to move away from that.
 And when a song is written on a keyboard, you get a different sort of melodic structure."